New Residential Member Information

 NC Green Power

 NC Green Power is designed to boost the production of cleaner electric power generated from renewable sources such as wind, solar energy, water, methane and organic material.
 You may contribute to this program through your monthly power bill.
-REMC will collect your tax-deductible contributions and sent them directly to NC Green Power with no administration fee.
-Each $4.00 contribution offsets the higher cost of producing 100 kilowatt hours of power through renewable sources.
+REMC will collect your tax-deductible contributions and send them directly to NC Green Power with no administration fee.
+Each $4.00 contribution offsets the higher cost of producing 50 kilowatt hours of power through renewable sources and supports the installation of solar PV demonstration projects at NC schools.
 Call one of our offices or visit our website to contribute.

 Lines, Right-Of-Ways And Meters